austin-hoover/blog_old/_pages/about.md

 <header class="page-heading">{{page.title}}</header>

-I started this blog because I've found that writing about a given topic is an effective way to improve my understanding of that topic.
-It's not meant to be a portfolio; for my more publications, CV, etc., please visit my [home page](https://austin-hoover.github.io).
+The primary purpose of this blog is to improve my understanding of whatever topics I choose to write about.
+Although I haven't placed any constraints on the possible topics, most will fall under one of the following categories:

+* Physics, particularly the area of accelerator physics.
+* Statistics, data analysis, programming, etc.
-My primary interest in the STEM world is physics, particularly accelerator physics.
-Outside of STEM, I'm interested in philosophy, particularly philosophy of religion and philosophy of science.
-It's likely that most of my posts will fall under these categories.
+* Philosophy, particularly philosophy of religion and philosophy of science.

-Although I may write as if I have an audience, I'm really writing for myself.
-I apologize for the inevitable misspellings, grammar mistakes, and/or all-around poor style.
+Please visit my [home page](https://austin-hoover.github.io) for my publications, CV, etc.